abbr/NodeSSPI/README.md

   * No tests have been performed on servers with unicode system locale.

 ## Installation
-Prerequisites: Except on a few [ platforms + V8 version combinations](https://github.com/abbr/NodeSSPI-bin) where binary distribution is included, NodeSSPI uses node-gyp to compile C++ source code so you may need the compilers listed in [node-gyp](https://github.com/TooTallNate/node-gyp).
+Prerequisites: Except on a few [ platforms + Node version combinations](https://github.com/abbr/NodeSSPI-bin) where binary distribution is included, NodeSSPI uses node-gyp to compile C++ source code so you may need the compilers listed in [node-gyp](https://github.com/TooTallNate/node-gyp).
 You may also need to [update npm's bundled node gyp](https://github.com/TooTallNate/node-gyp/wiki/Updating-npm's-bundled-node-gyp).

 To install, run
 ```npm install node-sspi```